P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Related work

-K\"{o}ser and Koch introduced a solution for absolute pose from a single AC, with the restriction that the reference image is a scaled orthographic image of a planar surface with the surface normal parallel to the optical axis \cite{koser2008differential}.
-In our setting, the reference image is instead a perspective image of a locally planar surface in an arbitrary orientation.
-Their method could be applied in our setting if we rectified the image and then re-computed the affine region in the rectified image; however, this would be expensive as it would need to be done per-feature.
+K\"{o}ser and Koch introduced a solution for absolute pose from a single AC called Differential Pose Resection (DPR), with the restriction that the reference image is a scaled orthographic image of a planar surface with the normal parallel to the optical axis \cite{koser2008differential}.
+In our setting, the reference image is, instead, a perspective image of a locally planar surface in an arbitrary orientation.
+Their method could be applied in our setting if we rectified the image and then re-computed the affine region in the rectified image.
+However, this is expensive as it needs to be done per feature.
+An alternative is to virtually warp the AC so that the reference view is orthorectified.
+However, this warping cannot be done exactly, and, as we show in our experiments, this approximate warping leads to decreasing accuracy in the DPR solution as the amount of perspective distortion increases.